BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I found out that the English learners percentage correlates negatively with average SAT scores.

 **Thoughts**: It was very interesting to search for information on Google to understand the causes of correlations I've found.

+### Day 66: May 11, 2020

+**Today's Progress**: Today I worked on the guided project on DataQuest.
+I improved the aesthetics of plots and found out that there is only a small possibility of gender correlation with SAT results.
+Academic preparation is much more important in students' performance.

+**Thoughts**: I have to be quicker in finishing the projects.
+I know try to figure out what are the best plots to use and to learn some new customization techniques that I will use in my next projects.